Analyzing Random Permutations for Cyclic Coordinate Descent: Epoch-Wise Convergence of Expected Function Value

 Our analysis consists chiefly of analyzing the convergence to zero of the sequence of quadruplets $\{ (\hat\eta_t,\hat\nu_t,\hat\eps_t,\hat\tau_t) \}_{t=0,1,2\dotsc}$ corresponding to $\{ \hAeps^{(t)} \}_{1,2,\dotsc}$.

-After several definitions and technical results in Subsection~\ref{sec:tech}, we derive in Subsection~\ref{sec:CP} a tractable representation of the matrix $C_P$ from \eqref{eq:Cl} that defines the transition between successive elements of the sequences $\{ \bAeps^{(t)} \}$ and $\{ \hAeps^{(t)} \}$.
-In Subsection~\ref{sec:main}, we examine the effect of the operation of $C_P$ on each of the four terms in the bounding sequence \eqref{eq:emu4}.
-In Subsection~\ref{sec:4term}, we define the recurrence that relates successive elements of the sequence $\{ (\hat\eta_t,\hat\nu_t,\hat\eps_t,\hat\tau_t) \}_{t=0,1,2\dotsc}$, and examine the rate at which this sequence converges to $0$.
+After several definitions and technical results in Section~\ref{sec:tech}, we derive in Section~\ref{sec:CP} a tractable representation of the matrix $C_P$ from \eqref{eq:Cl} that defines the transition between successive elements of the sequences $\{ \bAeps^{(t)} \}$ and $\{ \hAeps^{(t)} \}$.
+In Section~\ref{sec:main}, we examine the effect of the operation of $C_P$ on each of the four terms in the bounding sequence \eqref{eq:emu4}.
+In Section~\ref{sec:4term}, we define the recurrence that relates successive elements of the sequence $\{ (\hat\eta_t,\hat\nu_t,\hat\eps_t,\hat\tau_t) \}_{t=0,1,2\dotsc}$, and examine the rate at which this sequence converges to $0$.
 We show that the per-epoch rate is bounded by a scalar sequence that converges at a nearly linear rate of $1-1.4 \ddd$.
 (Our analysis is conservative; the true rate, observed in experiments, is often closer to $1-2\ddd$.)

 In most of this section, we consider the regime for parameters $n$, $\eps$, and $\ddd$ defined by \eqref{eq:epsdd}.
 The inequality $\ddd \le \eps$ is made mostly for convenience; it implies that we can replace $\ddd$ by $\eps$ in remainder terms, and it allows wide divergence in the diagonal elements of the matrix \eqref{eq:AD}.
 (We expect that the main convergence results will continue to apply in a regime in which $0 \le \eps < \ddd$, which indeed is closer to the matrix \eqref{eq:Ainvariant} studied in \cite{LeeW16a}, which has constant diagonals, but the remainder terms in the analysis will need to be handled differently.)
-In the analysis of Subsection~\ref{sec:4term}, we make additional assumptions on $n$, $\eps$, and $\ddd$.
+In the analysis of Section~\ref{sec:4term}, we make additional assumptions on $n$, $\eps$, and $\ddd$.